Robin Barker, Chief Executive

 Robin is the founder of Healthy Teen Minds and provides leadership, strategy and ideas.

 Robin has 20 years experience working with children and young people in the voluntary, education and health sectors.
 He is a registered nurse in mental health and spent 10 years in NHS Child and Adolescent Mental Health Services (CAMHS) as well as national roles at Health Education England and NHS England.

 He has received multiple leadership scholarship/fellowship awards in the United Kingdom and the United States.

-Stuart Dodzo, Coproduction and People Coordinator
+Stuart Dodzo, Coproduction and Partnerships Coordinator

-Stuart joins Healthy Teen Minds with a strong interest in and experience of co-production influenced by his lived experience and involvement in national advisory groups for a range of organisations including the Care Quality Commission (CQC), National Institute of Health Research (NIHR) and the Mental Health Foundation.
+Stuart joins Healthy Teen Minds with experience of co-production influenced by his lived experience and involvement in national advisory groups for a range of organisations including the Care Quality Commission (CQC), National Institute of Health Research (NIHR) and the Mental Health Foundation.
 He is committed to ensuring young people are involved in service co-design to help shape services for young people and people with long term health conditions.
 He is currently studying towards an MSc in Human Factors and Patient safety.

 Jodie Devereux, Projects Coordinator